-If you plan to appeal your suspension, continue going to class until your appeal is decided.
+If you plan to appeal your academic suspension, continue going to class until your appeal is decided.
 If you do not appeal by the deadline, your schedule will be cancelled.
 Please note that if you also receive a notification of financial aid suspension, that is a separate appeal process.

 If you are allowed to continue, you will be limited to four courses.
 Please adjust your schedule accordingly by the end of the first week of the term in which you are appealing.

-Definition of suspension status:
+Definition of academic suspension status:

 When a student’s cumulative, term or cumulative major grade point average falls below 2.00, a student is placed on probation.
 Any student on probation who does not meet the criteria for good standing the following term will be suspended.
 A student is also suspended if he or she fails the same class twice.
 The student must appeal suspension status in writing to the Student Advancement Committee to be allowed to continue.

 Academic status is determined based on the GPA earned for each term.
 This earned GPA used for academic status is not affected by grade replacements.
 Hypothetical example: The term GPA you earned in fall was a 1.75; that GPA included an F in your math class.
 Then in winter, you earned a 1.90, but you grade replaced your math class from fall.
 The grade replacement brought your fall term GPA to 2.10.
 However, just because you grade replaced your fall math grade doesn’t mean that you had a good fall quarter.
 There were issues in fall that should be addressed.
 The fact that your winter GPA was not above 2.00 means there are still some things that are getting in the way of being academically successful.
 Therefore, your status is still suspended.
 You must still appeal.

 How does a change of major affect academic status?